kathrinlin/customizing-aspnetcore-book/manuscript/11-webhostbuilder.md

 # Part 11: WebHostBuilder

-In my post about [Configuring HTTPS in ASP.NET Core 2.1]({% post_url aspnetcore-ssl.md %}), a reader asked how to configure the HTTPS settings using user secrets.
+When I wrote the blog post about HTTPS, a reader asked how to configure the HTTPS settings using user secrets.

 > "How would I go about using user secrets to pass the password to `listenOptions.UseHttps(...)`?
 I can't fetch the configuration from within `Program.cs` no matter what I try.
 I've been Googling solutions for like a half hour so any help would be greatly appreciated."
 > [https://github.com/JuergenGutsch/blog/issues/110#issuecomment-441177441](https://github.com/JuergenGutsch/blog/issues/110#issuecomment-441177441)